 That's another proxy war being fought by the Iranians, also with the help of the Russians and Chinese that know that America's got a pretty weak, frail, cognitively struggling president out there.

-Uh now Kyron has worked with the intelligence community and defense department for more than 20 years.
+Now, Kyron has worked with the intelligence community and Defense Department for more than 20 years, most recently as a faculty advisor to the NSA.

-Uh Kyron, thanks for being back.
+Kyron, thanks for being back.

-Um, thanks for having me, Sean.
+Thanks for having me, Sean.

-So on the one side, the White House is saying, all under control.
+So on the one side, the White House is saying all under control.

-Um we're working with um industry, the interagency.
+We're working with industry, the interagency.

-Um this will be resolved in a couple of days.
+This will be resolved in a couple of days.

-Well, what what frustrates me, and I remember this came up when Julian Assange was in the news a lot.
+Well, what frustrates me, and I remember this came up when Julian Assange was in the news a lot.

-But when you put everything aside, at what time do does America say that, okay, fool me once, shame on you.
+But when you put everything aside, at what time does America say that, okay, fool me once, shame on you.

 Fool me a thousand times, shame on me.

-And what I don't understand, and I I find it incomprehensible in this world that we live in today, that we don't have the capacity to defend against these cyber attacks.
+And what I don't understand, and I find it incomprehensible in this world that we live in today, that we don't have the capacity to defend against these cyber attacks.

-What we've just witnessed with the colonial pipeline takedown is the most successful cyber energy attack on um the infrastructure in that domain.
+What we've just witnessed with the colonial pipeline takedown is the most successful cyber energy attack on the infrastructure in that domain.

 This is a huge story in and of itself.

-And it seems to me um you're doing a segment on it, but it's being downplayed in some other parts of of the media and people are saying it's all under control, we will be back online, we know who did this.
+And it seems to me you're doing a segment on it, but it's being downplayed in some other parts of the media, and people are saying it's all under control.

-I'm for all of that, but we have real challenges in the world that um make these other issues that they're talking about um not the number one.
+But we have real challenges in the world that make these other issues that they're talking about not the number one.

 Or if they're going to be number one, you've got to integrate them into things like cybersecurity.

-Just because you have the pipeline and it's it's Canadian oil and I said you're missing the whole point here.
+Just because you have the pipeline and it says Canadian oil.

-When you add to that shutting down ANOR, which Donald Trump opened up, uh and being pressured by Hollywood stars that fly around the world in their their private jets to get rid of the Dakota pipeline.
+When you add to that shutting down ANWAR, which Donald Trump opened up, and being pressured by Hollywood stars that fly around the world in their private jets to get rid of the Dakota pipeline, never mind the people that lose high-paying career energy jobs.

-Uh many pay much more than that on top of it, but just you know, well, stroke of a pen.
+Many pay much more than that on top of it, but just, you know, a stroke of a pen, well, that begins to immediately have an effect.

-And we've seen the effect on the cost of every good in every store is gone through the roof, and now we're paying at the pump, and we'll pay in terms of heating and cooling our homes, and everything will cost more.
+And we've seen the effect on the cost of every good in every store has gone through the roof, and now we're paying at the pump, and we'll pay in terms of heating and cooling our homes, and everything will cost more.

-And by the way, correct me if I'm wrong, I don't think corporations pay taxes if they can help it.
+I don't think corporations pay taxes if they can help it.

 They'll pass the price on to us.

-Um it goes on and on and on, and it also suggests to our adversaries that the United States doesn't actually know how to protect itself.
+It goes on and on and on, and it also suggests to our adversaries that the United States doesn't actually know how to protect itself.

 That has been downplayed by this administration.

-Um so I don't think it has a Middle East policy, I don't think it has an energy policy, and when those intersect, it's powerfully bad for the United States and the free world.
+And when those intersect, it's powerfully bad for the United States and the free world.

-We continue with Kyron Skinner is back with us and has worked with the intelligence community defense department over 20 years, more recently as a faculty advisor to the NSA.
+We continue with Kyron Skinner is back with us and has worked with the intelligence community, Defense Department, over 20 years, more recently as a faculty advisor to the NSA.

 Now something is emerging beyond Hamas firing rockets into Gaza and all of this unrest.

-Now not only is it a reality, it's a necessity.
+Now, not only is it a reality, it's a necessity.

-Well, what is Joe going to do if Russia's responsible for this attack?
+What is Joe going to do if Russia's responsible for this attack?

-Uh what is Joe gonna do?
+What is Joe going to do?

-Um, doesn't want to have a Russia policy, as you know.
+Doesn't want to have a Russia policy, as you know.

 They haven't announced one.